 Another consideration is that CDs require a minimum investment.
 A long-term CD could have a minimum as high as $10,000.
 That naturally makes them a bad choice for people who don’t have enough to pay that minimum.
 At the same time, remember that CDs with a higher minimum usually have higher yields.

-Who Should Invest in an IRA CD?
+Who Should and Should Not Invest in an IRA CD?

 IRA CDs are great for conservative, low-risk investors who want security against their initial capital and a guaranteed yield.
 If you will retire soon or are already retired, you may want to shift some of the nest egg into an IRA CD.
 You will earn a relatively low return, but that could be enough if your goal is just to secure the money you’ve already saved.